Public and Private Locations¶

 restart: always

-command: location start -v location-name
+command: locations start -v location-name

 environment: